shohey1226/devAnyDoc/site/content/_index.md

 ## Prerequisites

 * **devAny app** - [Only iOS available] Install app from [iTunes App Store](https://itunes.apple.com/app/id1315254200);
 * **Server** -  devAny doesn't provide Unix environment.
 You need to have a server for devaAny to connect.
-No worries, we have docker image so you can install instantly.
+No worries, we have images so you can install instantly.
 * **Bluetooth Keyboard** -  The virtual keyboard is hard to type.
 Find your favorite keyboard.
 * **The way to connect to monitor** - physical cable or AirPlay
 * **Domain** -  This is not mandatory but TSL/SSL connection is highly recommended.